 Risks of Money Market Mutual Funds (Liquid Funds)

-These funds fall under low risk category mutual fund but not risk free.
-Normally they don’t play on credit risk but in past, we have seen few of the fund house burned their hands by trying this.
+These funds fall under the low-risks category of mutual funds but are not risk-free.
+Normally they don’t play on credit risks but in past, we have seen a few of the fund houses burn their hands by trying this.